alxlvgit/dev-house/README.md

 3. Added the session storage for production(Redis)

 Selina Park:
-1. Debugged Comments part. (done).
+1. Debugged the comments section, and it's now functioning correctly.
-2. Added GET /posts/:id/delete.
-When users click delete button on a specific Post, it deletes the following post.
+2. Added a new feature that allows users to delete a specific post by clicking on the delete button on the post's page.
-3. Changed getallpost method by using viewmodel for post.
+3. Changed the "getallpost" method by using a viewmodel for the post to make it more efficient.
-4. Working onPOST /posts - Create a new Post (Triggered upon clicking the post button).
+4. aDDED a feature that allows users to create a new post by clicking on the "post" button.
+This feature is triggered by an onPOST request to the server.

 Royce Coviello:
 1.